marcuslarsson92/marcuslarsson92/README.md

 # Hello, my name is [Marcus](https://www.linkedin.com/in/marcus-larsson-a16409249/)!

 I'm a passionate Computer Science graduate with a strong interest in full-stack development.
-I enjoy turning ideas into functional software, building everything from backend systems to engaging web applications.
+I enjoy building everything from backend systems to engaging web applications.
 With a background in sales, I'm also skilled at clearly communicating ideas and expressing myself beyond technical contexts.

 ---